vd Brink Home Automations

 Introduction

-When Claude Code or Codex is running for a while, it sometimes needs user input before it can continue.
-That can be easy to miss when the terminal is not in front of you.
+When an AI client like Claude Code or Codex runs for a while, it sometimes needs user input before it can continue.
+That is easy to miss when the terminal is not in front of you, or when you run multiple clients at once.

-The light itself is the smart desk light from my Smart and stylish notification light project.
-That article explains how to build the physical light with a GU10 smart bulb in a stylish pencil holder.
+The light itself is an earlier project, described on the Smart and stylish notification light page.
+That page explains how to build it with a GU10 smart bulb in a stylish pencil holder.

 Smart notification light changing colors